Andrew Oldham

-Andrew Stephen Oldham (born 1978) is a United States circuit judge of the United States Court of Appeals for the Fifth Circuit and former General Counsel to Texas Governor Greg Abbott.
+Andrew Stephen Oldham (born 1978) is an American lawyer and jurist who serves as a United States circuit judge of the U.S. Court of Appeals for the Fifth Circuit.
+He was appointed in 2018 by President Donald Trump.
+Prior to his appointment, Oldham was the general counsel to Texas Governor Greg Abbott and an associate at the law firm Kellogg, Hansen, Todd, Figel & Frederick.

-Education
+Early life and education

-Oldham graduated from the University of Virginia in 2001 with a Bachelor of Arts with highest honors.
-He then studied at the University of Cambridge on a Harry S. Truman Scholarship, receiving a Master of Philosophy with distinction in 2002.
+Oldham was born in 1978 in Richmond, Virginia.
+He graduated from the University of Virginia in 2001 with a Bachelor of Arts with highest honors.
+He then studied at the University of Cambridge on a Harry S. Truman Scholarship, receiving a Master of Philosophy with first-class honours in 2002.
 He then attended Harvard Law School, where he was an editor of the Harvard Journal of Law and Public Policy and a semi-finalist in the Ames Moot Court Competition.
-He graduated in 2005 with a Juris Doctor magna cum laude.
+He graduated in 2005 with a Juris Doctor, magna cum laude.

 Career

-After law school, Oldham served as a law clerk to judge David B. Sentelle of the U.S. Court of Appeals for the District of Columbia Circuit from 2005 to 2006.
-He worked as an attorney-adviser in the U.S. Department of Justice's Office of Legal Counsel from 2006 to 2008, as part of President George W. Bush's administration.
-He then clerked for justice Samuel Alito of the U.S. Supreme Court from 2008 to 2009, where he was a co-clerk with Michael H. Park.
+After law school, Oldham was a law clerk to judge David B. Sentelle of the U.S. Court of Appeals for the District of Columbia Circuit from 2005 to 2006.
+He worked as an attorney-adviser in the U.S. Department of Justice's Office of Legal Counsel from 2006 to 2008, as part of the George W. Bush Administration.
+He then clerked for Justice Samuel Alito of the U.S. Supreme Court from 2008 to 2009, where he was a co-clerk of future federal judge Michael H. Park.

-Oldham entered private practice at the law firm Kellogg, Hansen, Todd, Figel & Frederick in Washington, D.C.
+Oldham entered private practice in 2009 at the law firm Kellogg, Hansen, Todd, Figel & Frederick in Washington, D.C.
 His practice focused on appellate litigation in federal courts of appeals throughout the country.
-Prior to that he served in the Office of the Solicitor General of Texas as Deputy Solicitor General, where he represented Texas in federal courts across the country.
+He then served in the Office of the Solicitor General of Texas as Deputy Solicitor General, where he represented Texas in federal courts across the country.
 In 2015, Oldham wrote an amicus curiae brief in support of Abbott's successful challenge of President Barack Obama's Deferred Action for Childhood Arrivals executive order.

-Prior to becoming a judge, he served as general counsel to governor Greg Abbott, where he advised the governor on a range of issues under federal and state law and managed litigation in which the Governor is an interested party.
+Prior to becoming a judge, Oldham served as general counsel to Texas governor Greg Abbott, where he advised Abbott on a range of issues under federal and state law and managed litigation in which the Governor was an interested party.

 Abbott appointed Oldham as general counsel to replace Jimmy Blacklock, who left to take a seat on the Supreme Court of Texas.

 Oldham has been an adjunct professor at the University of Texas School of Law since 2019.
 He has been a member of the Federalist Society since 2002.